-Sette kontakten mellom lærer og student sentralt i undervisningen.
+Make contact between teacher and student central in our educational philosophy.

 The following actions will be implemented to reach these goals:

 The Institute will participate actively in the programme boards of the bachelor programme “Physics and Astronomy” and the master’s programme “Computational Science” to secure that these programmes are continually developed and that there is a natural transition between courses at different levels.
 The bachelor students must receive a solid foundation in mathematics (including statistics), physics and computer science.